 Engage with hotel staff for local recommendations.

-For strict diets, purchasing shopping for groceries at area supermarkets and preparing food in vacation rentals or hotel kitchenettes may be the one most reliable approach.
+For rigid diets, purchasing groceries from local supermarkets and preparing meals in vacation rentals or hotel kitchenettes may be a most reliable approach.

 Formal classes on cooking for Chamorro cuisine are limited.
-Local cultural centers or private individuals may present informal experiences.
+Area cultural hubs or private individuals may present informal experiences.

-Especially at the Garapan Street Market, these are the best way to sample several local dishes and learn about ingredients.
+Especially at the Garapan Street Market, these are best way to sample various local dishes and learn about ingredients.

 Possible by arrangement, specifically those growing fruits or root crops like taro.
-Understanding of area farming.
+Understanding of local agriculture.

 Cookies shaped like the ancient Chamorro latte stones, often sold as souvenirs.